artemist/blog/_drafts/journald-1.md

 - **_SYSTEMD_USER_SLICE** and **_SYSTEMD_USER_UNIT** are similar to the same fields without USER, but assigned by the user systemd

 ### Process context
+These fields give you some information about how the process was executed.
+The program will pass its PID to journald in a transport-specific way, then journald will retrieve the other values from `/proc/[pid]/[field name]`.

 - **_PID** is the process ID (a numeric ID from 1 to 4194304) as seen by journald.
 PIDs are not unique over a system boot but should not be reused at the same time.
 - **_EXE** is the location of the executable.
 This is the result of canonicalizing the symlinks at executable start (i.e. if originally a → b → c, you execute a, then a → b → d, then `_EXE` will still contain a).
 On your system this will probably end up being something in `/usr/bin` but I use [NixOS](https://nixos.org/) which uses extremely long executable path names.
 - **_CMDLINE** is the full command with arguments as you might see in `char **argv`.
 Note that a program can change this.
 The most high-profile example I've seen of this is nginx, where you will see logs from `nginx: worker process`.
 - **_COMM** is the command name.
 This will normally be the final part of the path in `_EXE` but can be different, especially when running programs like [busybox](https://www.busybox.net/) where multiple programs are in file.
 This is also the pthread name of the sending thread.
 For example when logging from Firefox this might be `Web Content`.

 ### Time
 Time, as it turns out, is extremely complicated.
 You'll get 3 separate time fields.
-Two of them are the "wall clock" time in unix time (nominally microseconds since midnight at the beginning of 1 January 1970 UTC, though leap seconds make this a bit more complicated).
+Two of them are the "wall clock" time in Unix time (nominally microseconds since midnight at the beginning of 1 January 1970 UTC, though leap seconds make this a bit more complicated).
 Unfortunately, wall clock time can jump forwards or backwards if your computer's clock is too slow or fast, respectively.
 Therefore, systemd also includes the "monotonic time", a number of seconds since some point in the past.
 This is guaranteed to always move forward so this is what you'll want to discern ordering.

 Unfortunately wall clock time is also more complicated than you might expect.
 Linux has 4 separate monotonic timers:
 - **CLOCK_MONOTONIC_RAW** counts the amount of time that Linux has spent not asleep since last boot.